allenai/allennlp-guide/chapters/overview.md

   intended for use, e.g., in conjunction with a university course, showing the practical code behind the theory that you might get in a lecture, and reinforcing concepts that were taught.

-This course contains plenty of code snippets and "hands-on" examples that you can modify and run (powered by [Binder](https://mybinder.org/)).
-There is also [a companion github repository](https://github.com/allenai/allennlp-course-examples) that contains full code needed to train and run the models in your environment.
+This guide contains plenty of code snippets and "hands-on" examples that you can modify and run (powered by [Binder](https://mybinder.org/)).
+There is also [a companion github repository](https://github.com/allenai/allennlp-guide-examples) that contains full code needed to train and run the models in your environment.

-The entire course is written for AllenNLP version 1.0.
+The entire guide is written for AllenNLP version 1.0.
 AllenNLP 1.0+ is required to run the code snippets and exercises.

 </exercise>

 <exercise id="3" title="Prerequisites (i.e., things we won't teach you here)">

-As a reader of this course, you need to be familiar with the Python programming language.
+As a reader of this guide, you need to be familiar with the Python programming language.
 Some familiarity with PyTorch is helpful too—AllenNLP is based on PyTorch and we don't typically explain PyTorch concepts and APIs in detail, so you should be at least willing to look them up when necessary.